Saturday, September 28, 2024

 References

 Victors letzte Fahrt (Victor’s last climb) is a biographical novel by Emil Zopfi, published in 2023 by AS Verlag, Zurich (269 pages, German language).
-It includes an appendix with a comprehensive chronology of Victor de Beauclair’s life, lists of persons, families involved, and a comprehensive bibliography.
+It includes an appendix with a comprehensive chronology of Victor de Beauclair’s life, lists of persons and families involved, and a comprehensive bibliography.

 *See epilogue in Martin Dusinberre, Mooring the Global Archive: A Japanese Ship and its Migrant Histories, Cambridge University Press, 2023.